Xinyuan-LilyGO/LilyGO-T-A76XX/README.md

 3. On/off switch is for battery use only, it will not function when plugged into USB.
 4. Recommended solar panels are 4.4v to 6v **DO NOT EXCEED OR BOARD MAY BE DAMAGED**
 5. When an SD card in you can not upload software in Arduino IDE since the SD card uses IO2 as CS, the SD card must be removed when uploading a new sketch.
 6. The `T-A7670G` modem does not contain a GPS positioning component and requires an additional external GPS positioning module to use the positioning function.
-[LilyGo T-A7670G with GPS](https://www.lilygo.cc/products/t-sim-a7670e?variant=43043706077365) uses [Quectel L76K](https://www.quectel.com/cn/product/gnss-l76k) as the **T-A7670G** auxiliary positioning function, which requires a part of the IO, please refer to the [usage example](./examples/GPSShield/)
+[LilyGo T-A7670G with GPS](https://www.lilygo.cc/products/t-sim-a7670e?variant=43043706077365) uses [Quectel L76K](https://www.quectel.com/cn/product/gnss-l76k) as the **T-A7670G** auxiliary positioning function, which requires a part of the IO, please refer to the [GPSShield example](./examples/GPSShield/) , How to identify whether you have an external GPS module please see [#issues56](https://github.com/Xinyuan-LilyGO/LilyGO-T-A76XX/issues/56#issuecomment-1672628977)

 # 6️⃣ FAQ